 Before joining Cozen O'Connor, Derek earned his law degree, cum laude, from the University of Pittsburgh School of Law where he was editor-in-chief of Pitt law review.
 Derek's project for "Legal Data Analytics and Artificial Intelligence" utilized machine learning and logistic regression models to analyze law school data and identify predictors of bar exam passage.
 Derek also worked for an artificial intelligence startup in Pittsburgh that focuses on improving access to justice and decreasing legal costs by using AI to automate certain legal tasks and help attorneys be more efficient with their time.

-Prior to entering law school, Derek worked in public education in the Lake and Peninsula School District in rural Alaska where he held roles as principal, head teacher, and teacher.
+Before law school, Derek worked in public education where he held roles as principal, head teacher, and teacher.
 While head teacher, Derek served as teacher union president and was responsible for negotiating a three-year agreement between the teacher's union and the district administration.
-Given his interest in technology, Derek served as co-chair of the district’s technology committee and created technology-based enrichment programs focused on robotics and computer programming.
+Given his enthusiasm for technology, Derek also served as co-chair of the district’s technology committee and created the district's first enrichment programs focused on robotics and computer programming.